Dimer Models and Conformal Structures: Methods from Geometric Analysis

-Even further, the representation \eqref{general} leads to a very suggestive probabilistic interpretation.
-Namely, in the Aztec diamond the well known work of Cohn, Elkies and Propp \cite{CEP} describes the asymptotic tile density of a domino, i.e. the limiting probability for it to occur at a given place of the liquid domain.
-In that case $\LL$ is the unit disc $\Di$ and $N$ is the convex hull of the points $\{ \pm 1, \pm i \}$, see Example \ref{microdominoes}.
-We will show in Example \ref{density} that in this setup and for $p_1 = i$ the north corner of $N$, the asymptotic tile density from \cite{CEP} is exactly equal to the term $\omega_{\Di}\bigl( f(z); I_1 \bigr)$ in \eqref{general}, where $f:\LL \to \Di$ is a proper map solving \eqref{belt478}.

-This raises the natural {\it conjecture} that, at least in the absence of quasi-frozen and gas phases, for all dimer models and liquid domains with frozen boundary the asymptotic tile or edge densities are given by the pull back of the appropriate harmonic measure, under coordinates $f$ satisfying \eqref{belt478}.
-In case of dominoes this is related to \cite[Conjecture 13.1]{CKP} of Cohn, Kenyon and Propp.
-Our conjecture suggests, in particular, a canonical expression for the limiting tile or edge densities, valid for all dimer models.
-Note that given the dimer model or surface tension $\sigma$, the terms $\omega_{\Di}\bigl( f(z); I_j \bigr)$ are intrinsic to $\LL$: Corollary \ref{uniqauto} shows that with $\LL$ fixed, the proper maps solving \eqref{belt478} are unique up automorphisms preserving $\mu_\sigma$.

-Representations analogous to \eqref{general} hold also for a general dimer model (or surface tension) where $\sigma$ has gas points or quasi-frozen points, see Theorem \ref{repre} and the identity \eqref{Urepre} there.
-All this gives a direct suggestion that there should be a proper probabilistic interpretation to all terms in \eqref{Urepre}, in case the solution is a minimiser to \eqref{ELbasic} and the surface tension $\sigma$ of a dimer model has gas or quasi-frozen points.

-Returning to \eqref{general}, it is quite remarkable that the relation has a direct converse, as shown in Theorem \ref{convrepre}.
-That is, for suitable intervals $I_j$, see Subsection \ref{repsection}, given any solution to the Beltrami equation \eqref{belt478}, the identity \eqref{general} defines a Lipschitz function $h^*:\LL \to \R$ which solves the Euler-Lagrange equation \eqref{eq:EL34}, with the given surface tension $\sigma$.
+Returning to \eqref{general}, it is quite remarkable that also this relation has a direct converse, as shown in Corollary \ref{Dconverse}.
+That is, for the intervals $I_j$ as in \eqref{general}, given any solution to the Beltrami equation \eqref{belt478}, the identity \eqref{general} defines a Lipschitz function $h:\LL \to \R$ which solves the Euler-Lagrange equation \eqref{eq:EL34}, with the given surface tension $\sigma$.